 The layers you selected from the WMS server will be listed.
 Click "CREATE" to finalize.

 The custom map will be displayed like for this example:

-You can also add multiple map layers in the Map Explorer.
+You can also add multiple map layers in Map Explorer.
 Layers listed higher in the list will appear on top of those listed under them.
-You can rearrange layers by holding on a layer (mouse pointer will change to the move pointer) and dragging it in place.
+You can rearrange layers by holding on to a layer (the mouse pointer will change to the move pointer) and dragging it in place.